ChrstnDmbchr/be-ncnews/README.md

 An API built with Node, Express and Mongo that will serve data to the front end application in the Northcoders News sprint.

 ### Prerequisites

 #### Database connections
-The database connections strings are in the `dbconnection` directory and this is where the inforamtion is source depending on whether the `process.env.NODE_ENV` variable has been set to dev or test.
+The database connections strings are in the `dbconnection` directory and this is where the information is source depending on whether the `process.env.NODE_ENV` variable has been set to dev or test.

-if you wish to change the name of the databases created this can be modified in `dbconnection/index.js` as follows:
+If you wish to change the name of the databases created this can be modified in `dbconnection/index.js` as follows:
 ```
 exports.devUrl = 'mongodb://localhost:27017/<NEW DB NAME>'
 exports.testUrl = 'mongodb://localhost:27017/<NEW DB NAME'